taylorhakes/painless/README.md

 var xhr = sinon.useFakeXMLHttpRequest();
 ```

+### Async
+Painless has the ability to run tests async.
+This will execute tests at the same time, but in a single process and thread.
+It uses node's standard event system to execute other tests while a test is doing IO or network tasks.
+This can significantly speed up your tests if you are doing IO or network tests.
+If your tests are CPU bound, you will not see any gains because everything is running in the same thread.
+Enable async using the command options below.
+While testing your code, it is not recommended to use async because it will make tests harder to understand.

 ### Command Line Options
 - `--async,-a` Run tests async.
 This will speed up tests that use IO or network.
 It is not recommended while debugging.
 It will make tests tough to reason about.